 Monegro contrasts this new value generation with the previous Internet technologies, like TCP/IP, HTTP etc, which provided a lot of value – but not for their creators.
 For these older technologies, the value was captured by the application layer, through companies like Google.
 The bigger the application layer company, the more value captured by the large companies – starving startups of oxygen and leaving them with no room to grow.

 But, with distributed ledger technologies, the playing field just got leveled.
 Tons of startups will be able to create their own applications on these platforms.
 The distributed ledger owners have no reason to restrict others from using their platform – the more the merrier, as the more valuable their tokens will be.
 Everyone wins!

 There is a dark side though.
 With this new, open playing field, it will be harder for startups to generate exclusive value.
 Since barriers to entry are so low, an innovative blockchain startup could quickly find that its best ideas have been stolen!

 Fortunately, there’s a solution.
 Startups can apply for a patent to protect their valuable ideas.
 A patent is a form of property – the property of ideas.
-Patents are property that can be bought, sold, and rented just like any other form of property.
+Patents are a property that can be bought, sold, and rented just like any other form of property.
 And, filing for a patent can increase your startup’s valuation by $1 million.
-Check out our introduction to patents post here!

 If you're a startup or entrepreneur looking to profit from the tailwinds of distributed ledgers, you'll want to make sure that you're paying careful attention in a crowded playing field.
 While a level playing field may be good news in that it reduces the barriers to entry, it also means that you're going to need to differentiate and protect your idea in a sea of undifferentiated copycats.
 But, you'll need to make a decision quickly, as the number of blockchain startups exploded in 2017--and we expect to see the same trend in 2018.